CHOMPStation2/CHOMPStation2/tgui/README.md

 ## Browser Developer Tools

-To debug TGUI interfaces with browser-style developer tools, there exists a utility that Microsoft bundles with Windows to debug any Internet Explorer/Trident-using interface, which BYOND uses.
+To debug TGUI interfaces with browser-style developer tools, there exists a utility that Microsoft bundles with Windows called IEChooser/F12 to debug any Internet Explorer/Trident-using interface, which BYOND uses.

 This provides invaluable tools such as a local console, a DOM viewer, an interactive debugger, and more.

+You can access the `IEChooser.exe` by pressing <kbd>Win + R</kbd>, then typing `f12`, then pressing enter.
-The 64-bit version that we use is located at `%windir%\SysWOW64\F12\IEChooser.exe`.
+To manually go there: 64-bit version that we use is located at `%windir%\SysWOW64\F12\IEChooser.exe`.
 There's also a 32-bit one in `system32\`.

 Simply launch the application after you've opened a TGUI window, and choose the .html name.